 - staple gun—light-duty, I use one that takes 1/4″ JT21 staples

 - Gatorboard— 16 x 23″ (up to half-sheet watercolor paper, 23 x 31″ (up to full sheet watercolor paper) (Beware!
 I have found that some online sources are using this term for foamcore board that is just thick foamboard and does NOT have a rigid waterproof surface.
 I recommend buying from an art supply store.
 I know it seems expensive, but it will last practically forever, no matter how much you staple on it.)

-- hake (2- or 3-inch)—the 2″ one I have is no longer available; I also have a 3″ Creative Mark hake (here’s the 2″ version) that works well, but I’ve honestly never run across one that doesn’t work fine for wetting the paper.
+- hake (2- or 3-inch)—the 2″ one you may see in the videos appears to be no longer available; I also have one from Creative Mark makes one that works well, but I’ve honestly never run across one that doesn’t work fine for wetting the paper.
 Creative Mark also has a set with a 1″, 2″ and 3″ brush for about a dollar more than the 3″ or 2″ alone (go figure).
 They seem to all shed hairs; not an issue for us, just let the wash dry and then brush them away.